-HOAs, regardless of their size, need a formal structure in order to function in the best way possible for their residents.
-By having a formal structure in place, it is easier to resolve potential disputes that may occur down the road.
-Whether you are on the board of your HOA or simply a member, it is important to understand the hierarchy of your association’s governing documents, rules, and regulations.
+HOAs, regardless of their size, need a formal structure.
+They need it in order to function in the best way possible for their residents.
+By having HOA governing documents, it is easier to resolve potential disputes that may occur down the road.
+Whether you are on the board of your HOA or simply a member, it is important to understand the HOA governing document hierarchy of your association.
+This hierarchy includes HOA CC&R documents, HOA declaration, and other governing documents, rules, and regulations that we’ll cover here.

 An Overview of HOA Governing Document Hierarchy